Sharp0802/fsi/README.md

-# FSI : Fast Source Indexer
+# FSIX : Fast Source Indexer

-FSI is fast source indexer using ChromaDB, written with Rust.
+FSIX is fast source indexer using ChromaDB, written with Rust.

 ## Method